Drummer Boy (Justin Bieber song): Contemporaneous

-Busta Rhymes' contribution was well-received by The Guardian's Caroline Sullivan, who generally found the guest stars the "saving grace" of the album, as a "raucous flow".
+Busta Rhymes' contribution was well received by The Guardian's Caroline Sullivan, who generally found the guest stars the "saving grace" of the album, as a "raucous flow".
 Randy Lewis, a writer for the Los Angeles Times positively commented that the song "injects some adrenalin into that war horse" of an album of "head-scratching fare", and the Financial Times journalist Ludovic Hunter-Tilney claimed "Bieber strikes gold with his bonkers version of 'Drummer Boy' when he goes all B-boy with rapping, Timbaland-style beats and a yo-yo-yo’ing cameo from Busta Rhymes."

 As an album by a Christian teenage artist, Under the Mistletoe lyrics received criticism for questionable lyrics, the title track and "Mistletoe" being the most commonly brought-up examples.
 Some critics felt "Drummer Boy"'s modern music genre and incorporation of references to non-Christian holidays and pop culture, such as Chinchilla coats, Twitter, and BlackBerry phones, bastardized the source material's meaning and message.
+As Hatfield described, "Replace the Magi with Usher and the baby Jesus with the Internet and you have a pretty accurate representation of why culture wars are fought."
 Bieber's pleas of giving to charity was appreciated by some reviewers, including Tris McCall of Inside Jersey, reasoning, "Tennyson he is not, but you can tell the kid means it."
 Others, as Brian Kirk of the Washington Post summarized, found it insincere, only "encouraging his teen listeners to change the world by giving a can of food".
 Kirk disagreed with the complaints; he felt that the spirit of the song matched that of the story of the holiday standard, which was about a boy being encouraged by Mary to give a gift however small.
 As he analysed, "Bieber does the same.
 He draws in his teen audience with a catchy beat and fun lyrics but then hooks us finally with a call to do what we can to help those in need, even as we are surrounded by the excesses of the holiday season."